isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 Travellers must download and create a user profile on the [TraceTogether app](https://www.tracetogether.gov.sg/) on their mobile device.
 The application must be used by the traveller for the duration of the trip for the purpose of aiding contact tracing.

 Children who are aged 6 years or below in this calendar year are exempted from this requirement.
-Travellers who are unable to download the mobile application due to a certified disability or special need, will receive a TraceTogether token on arrival in Singapore.
+Travellers who are 7 to 12 yrs of age in the current calendar year, and those who are unable to use a mobile device due to a certified disability or special need, will receive a TraceTogether token on arrival in Singapore.
 For more details on the use of TraceTogether, click [here](/health/tt-for-travellers).

 ### Stage 2: Departure for Singapore